 The four founders, Thomas Holl, Lorenz Heine, Toine Diepstraten, and Markus Witte, started this company in August 2007.
 In January 2008, Babbel went online and included community features.

-Initially, it was based on the freemium model (free lessons, and later, one must pay for premium content).
+Initially, it was based on the freemium model (free lessons, with premium content available for a fee later).
 But, in the last 15 years, it has grown to 14 languages and over 10 million subscribers.

-Since there is no free option, therefore all users are paid.
-According to Crunchbase, the organization has raised $33.3M in funding over 4 rounds.
+Since there is no free option, all users are paid.
+According to Crunchbase, the organization has raised $33.3M across 4 funding rounds.

-In 2021, a separate offshoot was started to cover face-to-face learners, i.e., Babbel Live.
+In 2021, a separate offshoot was launched to serve face-to-face learners, namely Babbel Live.
 It is an online, face-to-face tutoring class through live sessions with an instructor.

 Who is Babbel For?